GoldenDog190/reading-notes-201/class-02.md

   * Strong has an opening and closing tag with the content that you want to put strong importance on inbetween.
 It is created using an left-angle bracket, right-angle bracket, and put this inside of the brackets: strong.
   * Emphasis has an opening and closing tag with the content that you want to put emphasis on.
 Created using an left-angle bracket, right-angle bracket, and put this inside of the brackets: em
 - *Quotations*
   * Uses two different elements: blockquote for larger quotes like a paragraph and q for shorter quotes that sit within a paragraph.
-Both are made into opening and closing tags with the quote inbetween.
+Both are made into opening and closing tags with the quote inbetween the tags.
 - *Abbreviations & Acronyms*
-  *
+  * If you want to use abbreviation or acronyms use the abbr element, which is made into opening and closing tags with the abbreviation or acronym inbetween the tags.
 - *Citations & Definitions*
-  *
+  * For citations use the cite element, which is made into opening and closing tags with the citation for the book or film inbetween the tags.
+  * For definitions use the dfn element, which is made into opening and closing tags with the definition inbetween the tags.
 - *Author Details*
-  *
+  * Use the address element to contain the contact details for the author of the page.
+Make the address element into opening and closing tags with the conatct details inbetween the tags.
 - *Changes to Content*
-  *
+  * Use the ins element to show content that has been inserted into a document between the opening and closing tags.
+  * Use the del element to show text that has been deleted between the opening and closing tags.
+  * Use the s element to visibly put a line through the content between the opening and closing tags.

 ## CSS Chapter 10 "Introducing CSS":